VVS Reconfiguration Plan

 Can we do another survey to gather more community input?

 Yes, another survey is possible.
 Future surveys will focus on making the transition, gathering ideas, and identifying parent volunteers for committees.
-However, we’ll wait until the Board of Education makes its decision before launching one.

 How is accountability being tracked?

 VVS will share updates on reductions and additions to the budget in our spring presentations.
-Feedback opportunities will continue through public sessions and surveys..
+Feedback opportunities will continue through public sessions and surveys.

 When will the community have answers to their questions?